inBeat/inbeat-website/content/top-influencers/tiktok/architecture/italy/_index.md

 ---
-title: Top 10 Architecture TikTok Influencers In Italy In 2023
+title: Top 10 Architecture TikTok Influencers In Italy In 2024
 description: >-
-  Find top architecture TikTok influencers in Italy in 2023.
+  Find top architecture TikTok influencers in Italy in 2024.
 Most popular hashtags: #travel #architecture #italy #foryou.
 platform: TikTok
 hits: 10
-text_top: Discover the top-rated TikTok profiles on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: inBeat has 10 TikTok influencers like this in Italy for you to pitch.
+text_bottom: Our search engine aggregates 10 TikTok influencers like this in Italy for you to contact.
 profiles:
   - username: "architectissimo"
     fullname: >-